tiller-tolbus/membrane/doc/proposal.md

 ## Back-end

-As per the Terraform design philsophy, we aim to make the back-end of %cell as agnostic as possible to front-end considerations.
-A spreadsheet in %cell serves as the ideal form of a spreadsheet in any context, and can be served to any front-end platform through the API.
+As per the Terraform design philsophy, we aim to make the back-end of `%cell` as agnostic as possible to front-end considerations.
+A spreadsheet in `%cell` serves as the ideal form of a spreadsheet in any context, and can be served to any front-end platform through the API.

 ### Persistence Model

 *  A spreadsheet is a pair of `[meta data]` or metadata and spreadsheet data.
     * Metadata includes a title, a list of tags, and an ACL (access control list).
 ACLs are modeled after Google Sheets.
-    * Data is a `(list row)` where a row is a `(list scell)` and a `scell` is a triple of `[format code text]`. `format` stores visual formatting applied to the cell, `code` stores what the user has actually input into the cell, and `text` stores what the user sees on the interface.
+    * Data is a `(list row)` where a row is a `(list scell)` and a `scell` is a triple of `[meta code text]`. `meta` stores all necessary cell metadata, `code` stores what the user has actually input into the cell, and `text` stores what the user sees on the interface when `code` has been parsed and evaluated.
 *  Spreadsheets are stored in the Clay filesystem and are revision controlled therein.
     * Users can use the revision control system to refer back to previous copies of their sheets and restore them.